-The State of Rhode Island Temporary Disability Insurance program (Rhode Island TDI) provides income replacement benefits for certain workers.
+The State of Rhode Island Temporary Disability Insurance program (Rhode Island TDI) provides income replacement benefits to certain workers.
 Not every single resident automatically is enrolled in the program or eligible to apply for benefits when unable to work.
-Benefit amounts are limited.
+Benefits amounts are limited.

-Find answers to common questions, access to more complete information, and an opportunity to expand upon what the state already offers.
+Find answers to common questions, access to the complete information, and an opportunity to expand upon what the state already offers.
 Learn how RI temporary disability insurance works.

 - How much do I get and how long does it last?

 - Do I qualify and how do I apply for benefits?